Fellowships

 Home Hospice: Four Blocks

 Rotation Goals: This rotation will provide a robust opportunity to learn about hospice as a health care system, including eligibility requirements, admissions processes, treatments and services provided, documentation requirements, discharges, interdisciplinary team functioning, and regulatory aspects.
-Preceptors for this rotation include David Adlerstein MD, Damani Taylor, MD, Fiona Bayne, MD, Michelle Newman, MD, and Michael Mencias, MD.

 Facility-Based Palliative Care: Two Blocks

 The New Jewish Home is a large not-for-profit facility located on the Upper West Side of Manhattan; it provides care to 13,000 sick and elderly patients a year through diverse programs and settings, including a long-term skilled nursing facility and a short-stay rehabilitation facility.
-The Isabella Center for Rehabilitation and Nursing Care is a 703-bed, not-for-profit facility in northern Manhattan.
-It is a member of the MJHS Health System and provides a continuum of services, including the nursing facility, senior housing, adult day care, and short-term rehabilitation.

 Rotation Goals: Fellows develop skills in performing palliative care consultations in the nursing home setting, gaining expertise in symptom management and goal-setting discussions, care transitions, and the role of hospice.
-During this rotation, the fellow will be precepted by Tartania Brown, MD.

 Long-Term Care: One Block

-Rotation Goals: Fellows gain experience in the management of geriatric syndromes, complex symptom management, wound care, and end-of-life care for nursing home patients, and learn about the role of palliative care specialists in this environment.
+Rotation Goals: Fellows gain experience in the management of geriatric syndromes, complex symptom management, wound care, and End-of-Life care for nursing home patients, and learn about the role of palliative care specialists in this environment.
 The on-site preceptor is Mohammed Butt, MD, and other attendings employed by the facility.

 Elective: One Block

-Ambulatory Care: Six or More Months
+Ambulatory Care: Eight Months

 Rotation Goals: Fellows gain experience in ambulatory palliative care, with a focus on symptom management and goal setting and advance care planning conversations.
-The on-site preceptor is Dinaz Irani,MD.

 Educational Curriculum